 Major Research Interests

-Alicia Ely Yamin, JD MPH is a Lecturer on Global Health and Director of the Program on Health Rights of Women and Children at the François-Xavier Bagnoud Center for Health and Human Rights at Harvard University.
-Yamin has an additional appointment at the Christian Michelsen Institute (Bergen, Norway), where she is an Associated Senior Researcher.
+Alicia Ely Yamin, JD MPH is a Lecturer on Global Health and Director of the Program on the Health Rights of Women and Children at the François-Xavier Bagnoud Center for Health and Human Rights at Harvard University.

 Yamin is a graduate of Harvard College (summa cum laude), Harvard Law School (cum laude), and the Harvard School of Public Health, where she received both the Samdperil and François-Xavier Bagnoud Awards upon graduation.